goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 To change the project root, select Tools | Compilation Database | Change Project Root from the main menu, and select the `AutowareAuto` directory from there.

-Now CLion's code insight, refactoring, analysis, and navigation are fully available for your project.
+Now CLion's code insight, refactoring, analysis, and navigation are fully available for the project.

 To finish things up,
 - Project Pane -> right click `install` folder and select `Mark Directory as -> Excluded`